sozialhelden/wheelmap-classic/README.md

 Please also check our [WIKI](https://github.com/sozialhelden/wheelmap/wiki), if you need more informations to specific topics and can't find them here, e.g. how to generate a sprite or how to test our app.

+## Code of Conduct

+We refer to the [Berlin Code of Conduct](http://berlincodeofconduct.org/) and friendly ask all contributors and people involved to comply with it.

 ## License

 The Wheelmap Software is released under the [GNU Affero General Public License v3.0](/LICENSE).